richClubb/adventofcode/2023/day05/Day 5 notes.md

 Would result in: (1 4) (20 22) (8 10)

-This is harder to figure out but computationally you end up significantly less to do.
+This is harder to figure out mentally but computationally you end up significantly less to do.
 There were 11 cases where the seed interacts (and 2 where it doesn't) with the map.
 I could possibly reduce these with a little more thinking but this would be a sub optimisation.
 Look at 'Range Analysis Notes.pdf' for my hand written notes.

 I decided to code the cases in cascading functions as it seemed nicer than having them as a number of if else if statements.
 Which I thought was easier to read and debug.
 You could unit test each case individually if you wanted rather than having to unit test the entire if-else statement.